More than 11,000 oxygen concentrators to be sent to Indonesia from firms in Singapore amid surge in COVID-19 cases

 The donation of oxygen concentrators to Indonesia was "made possible by the generosity" of Indonesian businesses in Singapore, as well as Singapore firms.

-SINGAPORE: More than 11,000 oxygen concentrators will be sent to Indonesia to "mitigate the effects of the COVID-19 pandemic on communities", said Singapore state investment firm Temasek Foundation on Tuesday (Jul 13).
+SINGAPORE: More than 11,000 oxygen concentrators will be sent to Indonesia to "mitigate the effects of the COVID-19 pandemic on communities", said Temasek Foundation on Tuesday (Jul 13).

 The concentrators, which are medical-grade and non-invasive breathing aids, will be deployed by Indonesia's Ministry of Health.